em-baggie/N2T/README.md

 ## Overview

-The best way to understand how a computer works is to build it myself!
+The best way to understand how a computer works is to build one myself!
 Includes all projects completed as part of the Nand2Tetris course: https://www.nand2tetris.org/.

 ## 01: Boolean Logic
 All logic gates to be used in later layers of abstraction.